nothingrandom/website/src/pages/bio.md

 permalink: /bio/index.html
 ---

-### I'm Benjamin, in summary, a lead javascript / frontend engineer based {{ myself.currentLocation }}.
+### I'm Benjamin, or Be, a lead javascript / frontend engineer based {{ myself.currentLocation }}.
 And a lover of good food.

 {{ myself.currently | safe }} {{ myself.fe }} {{ myself.resume | safe }}